ZEwela/ps_ASCII_Text_Video/README.md

 # p5.js Project ASCII Text Video

 This project was created using [p5.js](https://p5js.org/) and JavaScript, following a tutorial from [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw).
-The goal of the project was to create a video made with ASCII.
+The goal of the project was to create a video stream made with ASCII.

 ## Getting Started
 To run the project, simply open the `index.html` file in a web browser.
 All of the necessary files are included in the repository.